aarontimko/alexis-project/README.md

 #### SSH Key management
 - Currently, this project relies on an SSH key and user to SSH to remote systems and run commands.
 This is the `run_command` task_type in the JSON rules in the Classifier conf/rules directory.
   - In `Action_Handler.py`, it would be very easy to create other autoremediation actions like task_type `call_ansible_playbook` or `servicenow_reboot_server`.
 The idea was to leave `Action_Handler.py` as a microservice, but it could be extended with extra plugins in the /alexis directory (you can see there is a file specifically there for OpsGenie, named `opsgenie.py`)

+#### Optional: logging endpoint
+- There is a lot of very intentional logging which allows you to trace behavior in the stack.
+To view these logs from CLI, of course you can use `docker container logs`.
+But if you output these to a log management system, you can benefit from a wealth of logging data which helps extensively with debugging.
+And if you get more clever, you can even build reports which tell you the number of autoremediation actions, the average duration of each action, failed autoremediation actions, and more.

 ## Configuration